 Since WFD first worked in Ukraine in 1992, it has developed an excellent understanding of the Ukrainian political context and established strong working relationships with officials, committees and parliamentarians in the Verkhovna Rada (parliament).
-Our counterparts value and respect WFD’s expertise and insight, and we work closely with them to help foster more inclusive and accountable politics in Ukraine.
+Our counterparts value and respect WFD’s expertise and insight, and we work closely with them to help foster more inclusive and account

 Ukraine gained independence after the collapse of the Soviet Union in 1991.
 Following a series of demonstrations in late 2013, an uprising and early elections in 2014 put Ukraine on the path away from Russia’s orbit and towards a European future – a path that requires major social, economic and political reforms.

 WFD’s work is helping the parliament to strengthen its role in scrutinising government, improving accountability for legislative and financial matters, and making society more inclusive of women and underrepresented groups.

 By making the parliament more accountable to Ukranian citizens, WFD will help ensure there is robust scrutiny of government policy and performance.
 This accountability will be boosted by helping the parliament to set up better internal oversight practices, enhancing the independent budget committee’s ability to provide greater oversight over how public funds are spent and ensuring that new financial and economic legislation is introduced in line with international best practice.

 WFD is paving the way to support the parliament in introducing new mechanisms to review laws to ensure they are working as intended (a practice known as post-legislative scrutiny).
 WFD will work with many different sections of the parliament and engage staff on relevant committees and the parliament’s lawyers to support introducing these new ways of working.